Select date to apply

 Add to Shortlist

 This two-year qualification has been designed as an alternative to A Levels in collaboration with employers and businesses.
-This is a new and exciting replacement for other Level 3 programmes.
-The T Level in Health will provide you with the knowledge and skills needed to pursue a career in health care.
-The course content has a strong focus on concepts that surround health care and science.
+The T Level in Health will provide you with the knowledge and skills needed to pursue a career in healthcare.
+The course content has a strong focus on concepts that surround healthcare and prepares you for working in the healthcare sector.
 Successful completion of the course will put you at a distinct advantage when applying to university as you will have proven skills and knowledge in healthcare.

 On successful completion, you could find employment in a range of healthcare roles or apply to study a university level course at University Centre Somerset or other universities.
 Alternatively, you could progress to study a Higher or Degree Apprenticeship in nursing and other pathways such as Nurse Associate and Assistant Practitioner.

-You need five GCSEs in the 9 to 5 range with grade 5 in English Language, maths, and science.
-Entry is subject to a successful interview as well as an enhanced Disclosure and Barring Service (DBS) check with no disclosures as you will complete work placements in a health or healthcare science setting as part of your course.
-If you have not achieved the required grades to start a T Level or are not yet ready to undertake this programme, you could complete a T level Transition Programme designed to provide you with the knowledge, skills, and behaviours to progress to the Level 3 T Level.
+You need five GCSEs in the 9 to 4 range with grade 4 in English Language, maths, and science.
+Entry is subject to a successful interview as well as an enhanced Disclosure and Barring Service (DBS) check with no disclosures as you will complete work placements in a healthcare setting as part of your course.
+If you have not achieved the required grades to start a T Level or are not yet ready to undertake this programme, you could complete a Level 2 course which is designed to provide you with the knowledge, skills, and behaviours to progress to the Level 3 T Level.